 Unfortunately, she seemed a little more cautious this time, reserved and a little distant.
 After a little small talk, I gently suggested writing her story.
 I felt her walls and sensed her reluctance, not sure if it was a language barrier.
 She probably has no idea what a “blog” is so I didn’t push it.
-I realize now that she’s somewhat forbidden to reveal too much to foreigners.
+I realize now that the government forbids her to reveal too much information to foreigners.

 Instead of focusing on her, I started looking at all of the women in her community.
 It was just sad.
 One woman sat on a bench playing traditional music on her guitar.
 I caught her face on film in an unguarded moment and saw the sad, empty look in her eyes.

 Another woman sat at her loom.
 As I approached and asked if I could take her photo, she assumed the “pose”.
-Sadly, she knows the tourists want.
+Sadly, she knows what the tourists want.
 It was so rehearsed and I felt like she was a trained animal, behaving as she was told.
 I smiled at her.
-There was a brief moment when we both understood that this is a game she is forced to play.
+There was a brief moment when we both understood that this is a game they force her to play.

 After this third visit to the Long Neck Village, I had a lot of questions and I was hoping to get some answers from International Rescue Committee, an international organization with an office in Mae Hong Son.
 I stopped by their office and explained my story to the woman in Human Resources.
 She assured me she would pass my contact information to the woman in charge of the Padaung refugee situation.
 Unfortunately, a month later I’ve still had no contact from her despite follow up emails.